Defamation and other claims involving the publication of false information

-- El Naschie v Macmillan Publishers Ltd (2011) – for defendants (with Andrew Caldecott QC) in lengthy trial with defences of justification, fair comment and Reynolds privilege (judgment awaited)
+- El Naschie v Macmillan Publishers Ltd (2011) – junior counsel for defendants in successful defence of libel claim (justification, fair comment and Reynolds privilege

 - Say v British Gas Services Ltd (2011) – for defendant in slander trial

 - Khader v Aziz (2010) - for 2nd defendant at first instance and in Court of Appeal.
-Application for summary judgment/strike out of libel claim.
+Successful application for summary judgment/strike out of libel claim.

-- Timtchenko v The Economist Newspaper Ltd (2009) - for defendant (with Andrew Caldecott QC), settled.
+- Timtchenko v The Economist Newspaper Ltd (2009) - junior counsel for defendant, settled.

 - Monks v Warwick DC (2009) – for defendant.
-Application to strike out parts of the Claimant’s pleadings.
+Successful application to strike out parts of the Claimant’s pleadings.

-- Rath v Guardian News & Media Ltd ((2008) - for defendants (with Andrew Caldecott QC), discontinued by claimant.
+- Rath v Guardian News & Media Ltd ((2008) - junior counsel for defendants, discontinued by claimant.

 - Keating v Large (2008) - for claimant.
 Libel claim including trial on damages.

-- Hidajat v Chadwick (2008) – for claimants.
+- Hidajat v Chadwick (2008) – for successful claimants.
 Libel claim including summary disposal.

-- Samrai v Mehmi (2008) – for defendant.
+- Samrai v Mehmi (2008) – for successful defendant.
 Jury trial in slander claim.

-- Berezovsky v Fridman (2006) - Junior counsel for defendants (with Thomas Shields QC) in jury trial.
+- Berezovsky v Fridman (2006) - Junior counsel for defendants in jury trial.

-- Polanski v The Conde Nast Publications Ltd 1 WLR 637 – 2nd junior counsel for defendant in House of Lords (with David Pannick QC and Manuel Barca) – decision on claimant’s right to give evidence from abroad by video link.
+- Polanski v The Conde Nast Publications Ltd 1 WLR 637 – 2nd junior counsel for defendant in House of Lords – decision on claimant’s right to give evidence from abroad by video link - and at trial.

-- Wood v CC West Midlands Police EMLR 20 – 2nd junior counsel for defendant in Court of Appeal (with Edward Garnier QC and Richard Perks) – appeal on qualified privilege and addition of slander claim out of time.
+- Wood v CC West Midlands Police EMLR 20 – 2nd junior counsel for defendant in Court of Appeal – appeal on qualified privilege and addition of slander claim out of time.

-- Oliver v CC Northumbria Police (2004) – junior counsel for claimant (with Ronald Thwaites QC and Stephen Suttle QC) in trial by judge alone.
+- Oliver v CC Northumbria Police (2004) – junior counsel for claimant in trial by judge alone.

-- WXY v Gewanter & Ors (2012) - for claimant (with Clare Kissin) in privacy/harassment trial (and also in previous interim injunction applications).
+- WXY v Gewanter & Ors (2012-2013) - for successful claimant in privacy/harassment trial (and also in previous interim injunction applications).
 Claimant awarded permanent injunction and substantial damages (litigation on costs against D3 continuing)

-- Lord Browne of Madingley v Associated Newspapers Ltd 3 WLR 289 - junior counsel for defendant in High Court (with Victoria Sharp QC) and Court of Appeal (with Victoria Sharp QC and Catrin Evans).
+- Lord Browne of Madingley v Associated Newspapers Ltd 3 WLR 289 - junior counsel for successful defendant in High Court and Court of Appeal.
 Injunction application.

-- Green Corns Ltd v Claverley Group Ltd EMLR 31 – junior counsel for defendants (with Andrew Caldecott QC).
+- Green Corns Ltd v Claverley Group Ltd EMLR 31 – junior counsel for defendants.
 Injunction application.

 Freedom of Information

-- Evans v ICO & 7 Government Departments (2010-2012) – counsel for appellant (with Michael Fordham QC) in Upper Tribunal appeal concerning Prince Charles’s communications with ministers and subsequent judicial review of Attorney-General’s decision to veto the disclosure of the requested information.
+- Evans v ICO & 7 Government Departments (2010-2013)/R(Evans) v Attorney-General – counsel/junior counsel for appellant in successful Upper Tribunal appeal concerning Prince Charles’s communications with ministers and subsequent judicial review of Attorney-General’s decision to veto the disclosure of the requested information.
 Permission to appeal to Court of Appeal granted.

-- Ministry of Defence v ICO & Rob Evans (2007) – counsel for additional party (a journalist) in Information Tribunal appeal.
+- Ministry of Defence v ICO & Rob Evans (2007) – counsel for partially successful additional party (a journalist) in Information Tribunal appeal.

 - Guardian Newspapers Ltd v ICO & CC Avon and Somerset Police (2007) - counsel for appellant in Information Tribunal appeal.

 - Ashley v CC Sussex Police 2 WLR 975.
-Junior counsel for intervener in House of Lords (with Stephen Suttle QC).
+Junior counsel for intervener in House of Lords.
 Appeal as to whether continuation of assault claim against police force in respect of a fatal shooting was an abuse of process and/or infringed the article 6 rights of the officer who fired the shot, who had been acquitted of murder and manslaughter.

 PUBLICATIONS AND SEMINARS

 Contributor – Arlidge, Eady & Smith on Contempt, 4th Edition – December 2011; Supplement to 4th Edition – forthcoming, Autumn 2013.

 Co-Author Duncan & Neill on Defamation, 3rd Edition – October 2009